 Supervised by Jessica Sorci, LMFT #53881

-I believe in the power of psychotherapy to transform lives.
-I'm passionate about helping women and their families during what I consider to be one of the most vulnerable and critical periods of life - early motherhood.
-I continue to expand and challenge my own mind, body and spirit through my personal work, play and exploration, which is vital to my ability to work effectively with others in a healing capacity.
-Like many of my clients, I'm a working mother, finding my way as I go, struggling and cherishing, triumphing and feeling overwhelmed at times.
+Motherhood is soulful and vulnerable and I'm passionate about supporting women and their families during this most tender and critical time of life.
+Like many of my clients, I'm a working mom, finding my way as I go, struggling and cherishing, triumphing and feeling overwhelmed at times.
+I continue to expand and challenge my own mind, body and spirit through my personal work, play and exploration which is vital to my ability to work effectively with others in a healing capacity.

-Areas of particular interest and ongoing study include meditation and mindfulness, yoga and somatic modalities of healing, neuroscience, creative expression, spirituality, pregnancy, postpartum adjusting, blended families and parenthood - as well as all of the relational and attachment struggles that emerge between people who matter to each other.
-I work with individuals and couples in my practice and I facilitate a variety of unique groups and offerings on the subject of motherhood.
+Areas of particular interest and ongoing study include Internal Family Systems, pre and perinatal psychology, meditation and mindfulness, somatic modalities of healing, neuroscience, creative expression, spirituality, blended families and parenthood - as well as all of the relational and attachment struggles that emerge between people who matter to each other.
+I work with individuals and couples in my practice and I facilitate a variety of unique groups and offerings on the subject of motherhood and women's wellness.
 I specialize in the following:

 * prenatal and postpartum transitions